GoogleChrome/web.dev/src/site/content/en/fast/cookie-notice-best-practices/index.md

 #### CLI

-Running Lighthouse from the CLI uses a fresh Chrome instance.
-Thus, no cookies are set by default.
+Running Lighthouse from the CLI uses a fresh Chrome instance, so no cookies are set by default.
 To run Lighthouse from the CLI with a particular cookie set, use the following [command](https://github.com/GoogleChrome/lighthouse#cli-options):